david-kariuki/android-internet-connectivity/README.md

 }
 ```

-Check connectivity to VPN connection
+Check connectivity to VPN connection.
 ```
 // Check connectivity to VPN connection if (InternetConnectivity.isConnectedToVPNNetwork(mContext)){